 For developers, here is an overview to provide the basics for integrating with Drupal 8.
 (Non-developers can find a walkthrough of installing Drupal in Kapost in this article.)

-Before you configure Drupal 8 with your Kapost instance, you need to first make sure some of the standard modules in your Drupal are up to date.
-These modules are XML-RPC and Kapost plugin.
-Both are available for free from Drupal and we've linked to their pages here.
-Please check to make sure you have the latest versions of these before doing anything else.
-Note, you must have access to your actual Drupal server in order to install these.
+First things first: Before you configure Drupal 8 with your Kapost instance, make sure some of the standard modules in your Drupal are up to date.
+These modules are XML-RPC and Kapost plugin, both of which are available for free from Drupal.
+You'll need the latest versions or the modules and you must have access to your actual Drupal server in order to install these.

 Install and enable the XML-RPC and Kapost modules.

 Add a Drupal 8 publish destination by going to Kapost’s App Center.
 (This step can be completed by a non-developer and is covered here.)